-Valuation for Transaction Purposes: NAV per Unit on any day is obtained by dividing the NAV attributable to the Units on such day by the number of Units then outstanding.
+Valuation for Transaction Purposes: NAV per Class A Share on any day is obtained by dividing the NAV attributable to the Class A Share on such day by the number of Class A Shares then outstanding.
+NAV per Preferred Share on any day is obtained by dividing the NAV attributable to the Preferred Shares (including any accrued and unpaid distributions on the Preferred Shares) on such day by the number of Preferred Shares then outstanding.